Steve Schubart, Founder-Owner

 “The Least-Worst Intern”

-In 2022, Ian Johnson came on board as Ranch Manager.
+In 2022, Ian Johnson came on board as Farm Manager.
 Ian does everything from rotating our cattle daily, to working the farmers market, to fixing up our barn.

 Ian Johnson